nfrid/due.nvim/README.md

 idk if I ever will develop this thing more...
 In case of somebody needs it, here are my 'plans' on it:

-- Pattern as a setting
-- Multiple patterns
+- More patterns / option for pattern style
 - Settings in setup function
 - idk time?????